Blue Bayou and Dixie Landin': Dixie Landin'

 Dixie Landin' was built in 1999.
-Some of its rides came from the now defunct Fun Fair Park which was located at the intersection of Florida Boulevard and Airline Highway.
+Some of its rides came from the defunct Fun Fair Park, a previous park also owned and operated by Blue Bayou and Dixie Landin' founder Samuel B. Haynes, which operated from 1963 to 1999 at the intersection of Florida Boulevard (U.S. Route 190) and Airline Highway.
 It includes rides for all ages, including kiddie rides and thrill seeker rides.
-It currently has 27 attractions, including an S&S combo drop tower, a log flume, three roller coasters, and a variety of flat rides.
-The Drop Tower, Hot Shot, was originally the O2 Tower from Panama City Beach, Florida's now defunct Miracle Strip Amusement Park.
-In 2008, Hurricane Gustav destroyed the Coca-Cola concert stage, however, a new one was built in time for the 2009 season.
-On June 2, 2025, park management announced the permanent closure of Dixie Landin’ due to lack of attendance.
+At its largest, Dixie Landin' featured 27 attractions, including an S&S combo drop tower, a log flume, three roller coasters, and a variety of flat rides.
+The drop tower, Hot Shot, was originally the O2 Tower from Panama City Beach, Florida's now defunct Miracle Strip Amusement Park.
+In 2008, Hurricane Gustav destroyed the Coca-Cola concert stage, but a new one was built in time for the 2009 season.

+On June 2, 2025, after eight days of seasonal operation, it was announced that Dixie Landin' would be closed permanently due to lack of attendance.
+The park's ownership began to remove rides from the property, as well as the pedestrian bridge connecting Dixie Landin' to its former parking lot and gate across Highland Road, in April 2026.